-11 September 2017 – On the occasion of the 10th anniversary of the European Public Law Organization (“EPLO”), the Geneva Centre for Human Rights Advancement and Global Dialogue (“The Geneva Centre”) participated in EPLO’s anniversary celebration and annual reunion organized from 6 to 10 September 2017 in Athens and in Legrena (Greece).
+11 September 2017, GENEVA – On the occasion of the 10th anniversary of the European Public Law Organization (“EPLO”), the Geneva Centre for Human Rights Advancement and Global Dialogue (“The Geneva Centre”) participated in EPLO’s anniversary celebration and annual reunion organized from 6 to 10 September 2017 in Athens and in Legrena (Greece).

 The Presidents of Greece (Prokopios Pavlopoulos), Portugal (Marcelo Rebelo de Sousa) and Italy (Sergio Mattarella) were invited by EPLO to attend the anniversary ceremony - hosted at the residence of the President of Greece in Athens on 6 September - which also included representatives from several leading organizations and institutions such as the University of Cambridge, the Council of Europe and the European Commission.
 Government officials from Malta, Russia, France, Hungary and Greece were also present at the ceremony in which was likewise attended by the Geneva Centre’s Executive Director Ambassador Idriss Jazairy as Special Guest.